About Daler-Rowney

 Colour Factory & Headquarters

 Daler-Rowney’s main office, warehouse and colour manufacturing factory are situated on the edge of the green belt in Bracknell, Berkshire.
-The site has been the hub of R&D, production and warehousing since the company moved from London in 1967 to keep pace with the rapid expansion of business in the UK’s and overseas’ markets.
+The site has been the hub of R&D, production and warehousing since the company moved from London in 1967 to keep pace with the rapid expansion of business in the UK and overseas markets.
 The move continued the company’s presence as a UK manufacturer of colour since 1783.
-Our colour production consists of 27 filling lines handling everything from 5ml to 5L units in batch sizes from 10 units to 67,000 units whilst our mill room, which is key to the outstanding quality of our colours, can produce batches of anything from 10L to 1,000L.
+Our colour production consists of 27 filling lines handling everything from 5ml to 5L units in batch sizes from 10 to 67,000 units.
+Our mill room, which is key to the outstanding quality of our colours, can produce batches of anything from 10L to 1,000L.
 Our current annual output is around 30-35 million units per year with the capacity to reach 50 million.
+The factory in Bracknell also produces a selection sketchbooks and mountboards.

 Brush & Surface Factory